eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 ==========

 :term:`TCP` and :term:`UDP` are two well known network transport protocols.
-Both have their advantages and disadvantages regarding the scenario.
+Both have their advantages and disadvantages depending on the scenario.
-These are a list of tips to help choosing whether to use one or the other.
+The following comparison is meant to help users choose between one or the other.

 .. list-table::
     :header-rows: 1